 Description: During Cadre Period, the cadre chain of command trains the fourthclass cadets on the additional skills necessary for them to transition from cadet recruits to cadet privates.
 Through continued daily training by the cadre chain of command and additional training sessions on Friday afternoons under the auspices of the BN TAC NCOs and other SMEs, cadet recruits continue to develop their skills.
 These skills are evaluated by a variety of means including the Cadre Period Assessment, the fall CPFT, mid-term grades, and the fourthclass knowledge exam.
 The cadre platoon leader evaluates each cadet recruit based on these criteria and either recommends to the company commander that the cadet recruit be unconditionally certified as a cadet private or conditionally certified based on completion of a remedial training plan to address specific deficiencies.
 The company commander presents his or her recommendations to the TAC for approval.
-Both unconditionally and conditionally certified cadet recruits are promoted to cadet private on Parents' Day.
-Conditionally certified cadets continue training IAW the remedial training plan until standards are met.
-At the end of Cadre Period, company commanders use a series of metrics to either unconditionally certify that the cadet recruit has accomplished all the Cadre Period training objectives or conditionally certify them based on completion of a remedial training plan to correct deficiencies
+Both unconditionally certified cadets continue training IAW the remedial training plan until standards are met.
+At the end of Cadre Period, company commanders use a series of metrics to either unconditionally certify that the cadet recruit has accomplished all the Cadre Period training plan to conditionally certify them based on completion of a remedial training plan to interval.

-Instruction

-Demonstration

-Practical Exercise
+Instruction Demonstration Practical Exercise Evaluation

-Evaluation